-Improve the Tax System to Make the U.S. More Competitive
+Improve the Tax System and Make the United States More Competitive

-Americans deserve a tax system that is simple, fair, and pro-growth - in tune with our dynamic, 21st century economy.
-The tax system should allow taxpayers to make decisions based on economic merit, free of tax-induced distortions.
+As a longer-term consideration, Americans deserve a tax system that is simple, fair, and progrowth - in tune with our dynamic, 21st century economy.
 The tax system should promote the competitiveness of American workers and businesses in the global economy.
-The Report of the President's Advisory Panel on Federal Tax Reform has helped lay groundwork on ways to ensure that our tax system better meets the needs of today's economy.
+The report, Approaches to Improve the Competitiveness of the U.S. Business Tax System for the 21st Century, released by the Treasury Department in December 2007 outlines several broad approaches to business tax reform and lays the groundwork for discussion of ways to ensure that the Nation's business tax system better meets the needs of businesses in today's global economy and improves living standards for all Americans.